May 31, 2012: Mathieu defeats Isner in the longest uninterrupted match ever played at Roland-Garros

 Every day, Tennis Majors takes you back in time to relive a tennis event which happened on this specific day.
 On May 31, 2012, Paul-Henri Mathieu and John Isner battled for five hours and 41 minutes in an epic French Open second round clash

 What happened exactly on that day?

-- Paul Henri-Mathieu: the former world No 12 finding his way back
+- Paul Henri-Mathieu: The former world No 12 finding his way back

-Isner’s serve was his major weapon, and it was so difficult to break him that he was regularly involved in marathons, despite his very aggressive game style.
+Isner’s serve was his biggest weapon, and it was so difficult to break him that he was regularly involved in marathons, despite his very aggressive game style.
 In 2010, he claimed his first title in Auckland, saving a match point in the final before edging Arnaud Clement (6-3, 5-7, 7-6), a few months before leaving an indelible print in tennis history at Wimbledon.
-Although clay was not his favourite surface, he had shown that his lethal serve could also be dangerous on red dirt: in 2011, he was the first player to ever push Rafael Nadal into a deciding fifth set at Roland-Garros (the Spaniard won 6-4, 6-7, 6-7, 6-2, 6-4), and in February 2012, it was on clay that Isner defeated Roger Federer himself in the Davis Cup first round (4-6, 6-3, 7-6, 6-2).
-In May 2012, he was ranked No 11 in the world.
+Although clay was not his favourite surface, he had shown that his lethal serve could also be dangerous on red dirt: in 2011, he was the first player ever to push Rafael Nadal into a deciding fifth set at Roland-Garros (the Spaniard won 6-4, 6-7, 6-7, 6-2, 6-4), and in February 2012, it was on clay that Isner defeated Roger Federer himself in the Davis Cup first round (4-6, 6-3, 7-6, 6-2).
+In May 2012, Isner was ranked No 11 in the world.